chpolyzo/Statstics/README.md

 Statistics and parameters are generally the mean or proportion for a group.
 Statistics being the value for the sample.
 Parameters being the value for the population.
 The population is our entire group of interest, while a sample is the selected subset of the population.

 A **sampling distribution** is the distribution of a statistic.
-The way you select the sample, that will affect then  Statistic.
-[Practical sampling distribution with Python](practice/Sampling Distributions.ipynb)
+The way you select the sample, that will affect then  Statistic.[Practical sample distribution with Python](practice/Sampling_Distributions.ipynb)